phalcon-orphanage/docs-app/4.0/en/webserver-setup.md

 ### Start Nginx
 Usually `start nginx` from the command line but this depends on your installation method.

-<a name='apache'></a>
 ## Apache
-[Apache](https://httpd.apache.org/) is a popular and well known web server available on many platforms.
+[Apache][apache] is a popular and well known web server available on many platforms.

-<a name='apache-phalcon-configuration'></a>
 ### Phalcon configuration
 The following are potential configurations you can use to setup Apache with Phalcon.
-These notes are primarily focused on the configuration of the `mod_rewrite` module allowing to use friendly URLs and the [router component](/4.0/en/routing).
+These notes are primarily focused on the configuration of the `mod_rewrite` module allowing to use friendly URLs and the [router component](routing).
 Commonly an application has the following structure:

 ```bash
 test/